-- Breaking up a trip by joining a tour and letting the company manage all the details while you simply enjoy the other travelers is a great way to beat loneliness.
+- Breaking up a long-term trip by joining a tour and letting the company manage all the details while you simply enjoy the other travelers is a great way to beat loneliness.

 Manage Your Finances on the Road

 - Insurance is a must.
-Getting sick while traveling solo, especially if you plan to be traveling long-term, is no fun.
-Having the backup of an insurance provider not only helps you if the worst happens, but also saves you tons of cash.
+Getting sick while traveling solo, especially if you plan to be traveling long term, is no fun.
+Having the back-up of an insurance provider not only helps you if the worst happens, but also saves you tons of cash.
 Read Going Alone?
 Travel Insurance is a Must.

 - Have a second credit card and make sure one is a Visa.
 In many countries, cash is king.
-But, on those occasions when you will need a credit card, it’s always good to have a backup in case one doesn’t work.
+But, on those occasions when you will need a credit card, it’s always good to have a back-up in case one doesn’t work.
 I’ve found that Visa is the most accepted worldwide with few exceptions.
 American Express tends to be the least accepted.
 And, don’t be fooled, even when a business displays a sticker that says a certain type of card is accepted, it might not be.
-Finally, call your credit card company to let them know where you will be traveling so your card won’t be blocked in off-the-beaten track countries.
+Finally, call your credit card company to let them know where you will be traveling so your card won’t be blocked in off-the-beaten-track countries.
 Some banks no longer require this, but it doesn't hurt to make a quick call and they may offer some additional tips to help you keep your card safe.

 - Don't use public Wi-Fi without a VPN.
 You should never go into your bank account or use your credit card online when you're on public Wi-Fi unless you're using a VPN.
 A hostel or coffee shop with a security code is still public Wi-Fi.
 Your account could be hacked, and worse, the data gathered could be used to hack you more.
-Read VPN for Travel: What, Why and an Easy Setup Guide
+Read VPN for Travel: What, Why and an Easy Setup Guide.

 - Take crisp, clean bills.
 Even though you’ll be using ATMs mostly, it never hurts to have some extra US dollars or Euros in your pocket.
 Make sure that you have fresh, new, clean bills.
 When exchanging money, your bills will be closely inspected.
-Any tears, stamps, marks, or signs of wear could make the local exchange service leery of accepting your money.
+Any tears, stamps, marks, or signs of wear could make the local exchange service leery of accepting your cash.